 Simply put, Honeywell has invented key technologies that address some of the world’s most critical challenges around energy, safety, security, productivity and urbanization.
 With a broad portfolio of physical products and software, the company has uniquely positioned itself to sell comprehensive solutions for homes and businesses across many industries.

-A broad portfolio of technology, extensive products and services, a global distribution network, and a presence in growing areas like internet of Things and energy efficiency are Honeywell’s key strengths.
+A broad portfolio of technology, extensive products and services, a global distribution network, and a presence in growing areas like the Internet of Things and energy efficiency are Honeywell’s key strengths.

-A track record of strong financial performance and a healthy 40% payout ratio have enabled the company to grow its dividend by 12.3% per-year over the last five years.
-Honeywell last raised its payout by 12% in 2017 and it has paid uninterrupted dividends for more than two decades.
-It is also a dividend achiever since it has increased its dividend for more than 10 consecutive years.
+A track record of strong financial performance and a healthy payout ratio have enabled the company to grow its dividend by 13% per year over the last five years.
+Honeywell has paid uninterrupted dividends for more than two decades.

-Apple is the world’s second-largest smartphone company, accounting for more than 11% of the global market share, according to Gadgets Now.
-The iPhone, iPad, Mac, Apple Watch and Apple TV are Apple’s key products, with the iPhone representing over 60% of 2017 sales.
+Apple is the world’s second-largest smartphone company, accounting for more than 10% of the global market share.
+The iPhone, iPad, Mac, Apple Watch and Apple TV are Apple’s key products, with the iPhone representing over the majority of its 2018 sales.
 These products are globally recognized for their high quality, premium brand and ease-of-use, allowing Apple to enjoy substantial pricing power.

 Moreover, only Apple devices run iOS, which means that if customers want to remain within the Apple ecosystem, they must continue buying iOS devices.
 This results in sticky customer relationships.
 Its sales of games, music and other digital content through the iTunes store is another high-margin cash flow stream that keeps growing every year.